librasteve/raku-Cro-Website-Basic/README.md

 Notes:
 [1] I forked the Cromponent.rakumod file from FCO/Cromponent afde916f5781cf3173ced75fc0658121fb6c8b7a (Dec 8 2024) [prior to added macro support]
-[2] Component libraries should also be pluggable and installable with zef in the usual way [3] I think it would be nice to build example websites as raku modules and then others can fork and extend them [4] There are 2 Lib rakumod files here - they all contain Components - the idea is that one comes with the Component module, one is built as the site implementation
+[2] Cromponent libraries should also be pluggable and installable with zef in the usual way [3] I think it would be nice to build example websites as raku modules and then others can fork and extend them [4] There are 2 Lib rakumod files here - they all contain Components - the idea is that one comes with the Cromponent module, one is built as the site implementation
-[5] There is already potential for a Component library for the Pico CSS examples and the HTMX examples
+[5] There is already potential for a Cromponent library for the Pico CSS examples and the HTMX examples

 Here are the areas where my work has drifted away after the fork from Cromponent... ie this is my objective set for HTML::Functional: